Gunfights in the West Bank and Gaza leave many Hamas supporters injured.

 “They ask: Where is the prime minister?
 But we ask: Where is the president?
 These are all acts carried out to create division in the Palestinian street and the young Fatah supporters are spurred on by provocative Fatah-controlled radio station and TV broadcasts.

 “They are shooting into the air like lunatics, endangering people’s lives, and for what?”

-Mkhaimar Abusada, a professor at the al-Azhar university, warns the internal political situation threatens to boil over at any moment if serious measures to “end or contain” it are not taken.
+Mkhaimar Abusada, a professor at the al-Azhar university, warns the internal political situation threatens to boil over any moment if serious measures to “end or contain” it are not taken.

 “The situation is very complicated and very dangerous.
-And if both sides are not going to take some serious measures to end or at least contain the tension between Hamas and Fatah, we might witness in the next few hours or days more tensions and clashes between Hamas and Fatah on the Palestinians street.”
+And if both sides are not going to take some serious measures to end or least contain the tension between Hamas and Fatah, we might witness in the next few hours or days more tensions and clashes between Hamas and Fatah on the Palestinians street.”